Jesus Christ is Coming Soon

 My Personal Testimony

 I am a native of Memphis, TN.
 I have lived in Memphis most of my life.
 I am a born again Christian and minister of the gospel.
-I have been a Christian for fifty years and have been preaching for over thirty eight years.
-I pastored for five years.
+I have been a Christian for fifty years and have been preaching for over forty years.
+I pastored for six years.
 I was an associate elder for fifteen years.
 My ministry now is that of a prophet and teacher.
-I received Jesus Christ as my savior in the early sixties at a Pentecostal church here in Memphis, T.N.
+I received Jesus Christ as my savior in the middle sixties at a Pentecostal church here in Memphis, T.N.
 I received the baptism in the Holy Spirit at an Assemblies of God church in Alton, Illinois.

 In 1970 I joined the United States Air Force, after that changes began to occur in my life.
 I was stationed at Scott A.F.B. in Illinois for three and one half years.
 The first time that I had heard the voice of the Lord was at Scott.
 I was reading a lot of black history books at the time that depicted the struggle and the plight of my black ancestors.
 I began to be angry at white people because of what happened in the past.
 One day as I was walking to the chow hall, I heard a voice say "Why don't you study race."
 I immediately responded "I will and if I ever find out that there is such a thing as a black race or a white race, I will never associate with white people again."
 After I ate I went to the base library and begin to read every book that I could find on the subject of race.
 Within a few weeks I realized that race as we know it was a lie.
 There is truly only one race, the human race.
 This situation was very significant in my life because eight years later The Lord called me to preach at a church where I was the only black male.